controlshift/website-v2/_resources/getting-started-with-distributed-organizing.md

 <a name="petitions" />
 ### Petitions

+Open petition platforms allow your supporters to create their own campaigns on your organization's website.

-The key to a successful distributed petitions program is to prepare your members so that when they have the spark of an idea for a campaign, they remember to come to you and your platform.
+The key to a successful distributed petitions program using a platform is to prepare your members so that when they have the spark of an idea for a campaign, they remember to come to you and your platform to launch a campaign.
 It is a process of focusing the energy of your members – who share a broad alignment on your issues and a desire to make change – into strategic, concrete, and winnable campaigns.
 There are various ways of doing this, including templatized campaigns on a specific issue, ongoing storytelling about successful member-led efforts, and a lot of coaching, training, and working directly with members to build their organizing skills.

 Each organization is different, so you’ll want to spend time examining your specific goals and carefully designing a launch strategy to achieve them.
 Below are a few possible outcomes that your organization may wish to achieve through distributed campaigning.
 Not all organizations focus on all of these outcomes, but you may want to brainstorm how each of them could help further your goals and plan to test a few different approaches to see what works best.